 The Tarikhaneh Temple or the Tarikhaneh Mosque is a Sassanid-era monument located in the city of Damghan, Semnan Province, Iran.
 This is mentioned as the oldest mosque in Iran.
 This mosque is built on the remains of a Sassanid fire temple.
 Tarik Khane, or "God's House' is a combination of the Arabic mosque plans with Sasanian architectural techniques.
 The plan of the mosque consists of a square courtyard that is surrounded by arches of barrel vaults in 3.5 meters high and almost 2 meters and supported by slightly pointed brick arches fired on rather squat circular pillars, typical of Sassanid architecture.

 This Seljuk mosque is located in the city of Saveh.
-This glorious mosque is an artistic treasure of Sassanids art and architect with spectacular tilework and plasterwork.
-This mosque consists of two Iwans, one 14 meters height, and a diameter of 3.5 meters brick minaret, a rectangular open court, dome, and two archaic altars with inscription in Kufic script.
-This treasure of Iranian-Islamic arts with a Sassanid structure in different historical periods, especially the Safavid period, has been had some changes.
+This glorious mosque is an artistic treasure of Sassanid's art and architecture with spectacular tilework and plasterwork.
+This mosque consists of two Iwans, one 14 meters in height, a diameter of 3.5 meters brick minaret, a rectangular open court, a dome, and two archaic altars with inscriptions in Kufic script.
+This treasure of Iranian-Islamic arts with a Sassanid structure in different historical periods, especially the Safavid period, has had some changes.

 Isfahan Jame Mosque, a masterpiece of Iranian architecture

-Jame Mosque of Varamin or Congregation mosque of Varamin is an Ilkhanid era's construction(1322), began during the reign of Sultan Mohammad Khodabandeh, and was completed during his son’s rule Sultan Abu Sa'eed, and is located in 25 Km far from Tehran.
-Varamin Mosque is an example of Iranian-Islamic mosques with four porches that the Islamic architecture evolution is visible there.
+Jame Mosque of Varamin or Congregation mosque of Varamin is an Ilkhanid era construction(1322), began during the reign of Sultan Mohammad Khodabandeh, and was completed during his son’s rule Sultan Abu Sa'eed, and is located 25 Km far from Tehran.
+Varamin Mosque is an example of an Iranian-Islamic mosque with four porches that the Islamic architecture evolution is visible there.
 This Iranian architecture museum houses a collection of the most beautiful Iranian-Islamic decorations elements, which include various types of plasterwork, brickwork, decorative lines, and architectural arts.
-The most important part of this religious monument consists of a Shabestan(Yard), a veranda, a large brick dome, the structure next to the shabestan, and ten small arches as well as a large arch in the middle.
+The most important part of this religious monument consists of a Shabestan(Yard), a veranda, a large brick dome, the structure next to the Shabestan, and ten small arches as well as a large arch in the middle.

-7-Qazvin Jame Mosque: A Seljuk mosque in the capital of Safavid dynasty
+A Seljuk mosque in the capital of the Safavid dynasty